Last Updated on May 18, 2025 by alli

 2. Introduce her to a bedtime and morning routine

-If you’re not already doing so, it’s important to start a good bedtime routine.
-Your daughter will need to be rested and have a good night’s sleep to get her through 5 straight days of school.
+It’s important to start a good bedtime routine.
+Your daughter will need to be rested and have a good night’s sleep to get her through 5 straight days of school!
 A 5-year-old child needs anywhere between 9-12 hours of sleep each night.
 It’s important to choose a suitable bedtime and stick to that time every night (even on weekends).

 The same applies to her morning routine.
 It’s extremely important to live by structure and consistency because it will help your daughter thrive.
 If she understands there are certain tasks that she needs to do every single morning to be ready for school, then her independence will grow, and she’ll start taking ownership of getting herself ready sooner rather than later.